 The incubation period (the time from exposure to onset of symptoms) of Zika virus infection is not clear but is typically 2 to 12 days after the mosquito vector bite.
-One out of four infected individuals (20 – 25%) develops symptoms of the disease.3 Among those who do, the symptoms/infection are usually mild and usually resolves within 2 to 7 days.
+One in four infected individuals (20 – 25%) develops disease symptoms (CDC, 2015).
+Among those who do, the symptoms/infection are usually mild and usually resolve within 2 to 7 days.

 An estimated 80% of individuals infected with the Zika virus are asymptomatic.2 The Zika virus usually remains in the blood of an infected individual for a few days, but it can be found longer in some individuals.

-Symptoms of infection with the Zika virus typically include3,4,5:
+Symptoms of infection with the Zika virus typically include:

 Maculopapular rash - wikipedia.org

 The differential diagnosis of Zika virus infection includes:

 The preliminary diagnosis is based on the patient's clinical features, places and dates of travel and activities.
 Laboratory diagnosis is generally accomplished by testing serum or plasma to detect the Zika virus, viral nucleic acid or virus-specific immunoglobulin M and neutralizing antibodies.

 The diagnosis is definitively established via reverse-transcription polymerase chain reaction (RT-PCR) or serology.
 These tests are performed at the United States CDC Arboviral Diagnostic Laboratory and some state health departments or the PAHO/WHO (CDC, 2015).